25th September, 2024

 RIDDOR Reporting Timescales Explained (When To Report) header image

-Under (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) there are duties to report certain types of injuries, diseases and dangerous occurrences.
+Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) there are duties to report certain types of injuries, diseases and dangerous occurrences.

 Not only do these events need to be reported, but they need to be reported within specified timescales.